wcgordon1/lamplighter/manuscript/active/ch10_Bunting_and_Orders.md

 Council chambers occupied the top floor of a limestone building that projected the kind of solid respectability that municipal governments favored.
 The waiting area was paneled in dark wood and furnished with leather chairs that had been expensive when they were new decades ago.
 Campaign posters from recent elections still decorated the walls, and a glass case displayed artifacts from the city's founding that looked dusty and forgotten.

 "Ms. Kestrel?"
 A young woman with a tablet and an efficient manner approached them.
 "Councilman Dore will see you now.
-He asked me to apologize for the scheduling change—the press briefing ran longer than expected."
+He asked me to apologize for the scheduling change; the press briefing ran longer than expected."

 They were led into an office that managed to be both spacious and crowded, filled with the kind of furniture and decoration that suggested its occupant took himself seriously.
 Bram Dore rose from behind a mahogany desk that could have served as a small stage, extending his hand with the same practiced warmth Ivy had observed earlier.

 "Ms. Kestrel, thank you for making time in what I know is a busy schedule.
-And you must be Ivy Merrin—I've heard interesting things about your work with the historical society."
+And you must be Ivy Merrin; I've heard interesting things about your work with the historical society."

 Ivy accepted the handshake, noting the careful phrasing.
 Historical society, not Night Wardens.
 She glanced at Ms. Kestrel, who maintained a diplomatically neutral expression.